1 Day in Madrid Itinerary: Best Things to Do, See & Eat

 Though if youโ€™d rather take your siesta in the form of a jar of sangria in the sunshine, that would also be perfectly acceptable.
 Nearby Plaza Mayor, El miniBAR, or Gustos Madrid, in the plaza, are two great options.

-People boating in the lake of El Retiro Park as a monument of a knight stands tall
+People boating in the lake of El Retiro Park with a tall knight monument

 7. Visit the Prado Museum or El Retiro Park